elimxim/cvsort/README.md

 Contains two main commands:
 - **compare:** compares up to 10 sorting algorithms and shows their complexity and statistics
-- **visualise:** shows algorithm complexity, pseudocode and/or visualisation with statistics
+- **visualize:** shows algorithm complexity, pseudocode and/or visualisation with statistics

 What the visualisation looks like on the _BubbleSort_ example: